 The OIA is an independent body that manages the student complaints scheme in all England and Wales universities, following the Higher Education Act 2004.
 The role of the OIA is to review individual complaints by students against universities.
 The OIA have no regulatory powers over universities and cannot punish or fine them.
-The OIA can only look at a complaint after it has been taken through the internal complaints or appeals procedures of the university.
+The OIA can normally only look at a complaint after it has been taken through the internal complaints or appeals procedures of the university.
 Students have 12 months in which to submit a complaint to the OIA after receiving a Completion of Procedures letter from the University.

 What complaints can the OIA investigate?